aivoric/Udacity-Recommender-System/README.md

 # Project Overview
 This is a project provided by Udacity in collaboration with IBM.
 The goal of the project is to analuze the interactions that users have with articles on the IBM Watson Studio and then make recommendations to users about new articles they can read.

-# Python Libraries Used
+## Python Libraries Used
-Jupterlab
+* Jupterlab
-Pandas
+* Pandas
-Numpy
+* Numpy
-Matplotlib
+* Matplotlib

-# File
+## Files
-Recommendations_with_IBM.ipynb: Jupyter notebook containing the entire analysis Recommendations_with_IBM.html: An HTML output of the analysis data/user-item-interactions.csv: Csv file with user-item interactions. data/articles_community.csv: Csv file with indexed items.
+* Recommendations_with_IBM.ipynb: Jupyter notebook containing the entire analysis
+* Recommendations_with_IBM.html: An HTML output of the analysis
+* data/user-item-interactions.csv: Csv file with user-item interactions.
+* data/articles_community.csv: Csv file with indexed items.

-# Contents
+## Contents
 The project is organized along the following steps:

 I. Exploratory Data Analysis